-Instruments requiring calibration include water quality meters (e.g., pH, dissolved oxygen, specific conductivity, and turbidity meters).
-Equipment that can be field calibrated will be calibrated at least once per day prior to beginning sampling activities, with calibration results documented in the field logbook.
+Instruments requiring calibration include water quality meters (e.g., pH, dissolved oxygen, specific conductivity, and turbidity meters), and FO-DTS.
+TIR is not field-calibrated, but QC records can be maintained.
 Equipment that must be calibrated in a laboratory setting will be used only if a current calibration certificate is available (for example, a calibration certificate is provided with a piece of rental monitoring equipment).
 Calibration procedures will be consistent with manufacturer instruction manuals for each instrument.
-Calibration and maintenance procedures for field equipment are detailed in the QAPP (AECOM, 2016b).
+Calibration and maintenance procedures for field equipment are detailed in the QAPP (AECOM 2017b).